Quick Facts/At a Glance

 - Recent state championships: swimming, golf, tennis, and volleyball.

-- About 85% of UA students volunteer in the community at approximately 20 different sites.
+- 95% of UA students volunteer in the community at approximately 20 different sites.

 - First all-girl high school in state to build a Habitat for Humanity house.